StanfordVL/OmniGibson/docs/getting_started/installation.md

         ```shell
         conda activate omnigibson
         ```
+    7. Download OG assets and datasets:

+        ```shell
+        python omnigibson/scripts/setup.py
+        ```

-    7. 🎉 Congrats!
+    8. 🎉 Congrats!
 You installed **`OmniGibson`** successfully.

 1. Be sure keep track of where you choose Omniverse to write package files!
 By default this should be `~/.local/share/ov/pkg`

-2. The latest version of Isaac Sim (2022.2.1) has known issues when loading large OG scenes.
-If you encounter such problems, it is recommended to use 2022.2.0 instead.
+2. Cache and Nucleus is not required for our project.
+It is sufficient to install Isaac Sim after installing Omniverse Launcher

 3. If you installed Isaac Sim to the default location, this is `~/.local/share/ov/pkg/isaac_sim-2022.2.1`